Churchill College, Cambridge: Main campus

 Churchill College occupies a 50-acre campus located to the west of Cambridge city centre.
 It features extensive gardens and green spaces, along with three libraries, sports and performing arts facilities, and dedicated creative workshops.
 Most student accommodation is also situated on campus, with undergraduates guaranteed on-site housing for the full duration of their degree.

 The then-undeveloped site was purchased in 1958 for the express purpose of building a campus for the new College.
 Following an architectural competition in which 19 entrants competed, the firm of Richard Sheppard, Robson & Partners was selected from a shortlist of four, with Sir Winston Churchill himself among the panel of judges.
 Richard Sheppard's resolutely modernist scheme for the campus - the hallmarks of which are brown brick walls, pre-cast concrete lintels, and teak-framed glazing - is softened by the extensive landscaped grounds in which the buildings are situated.
+The landscape architect Sheila Haywood drew up the landscape master plan in 1959 for the grounds.

 Construction was completed in 1968 with nine main residential courts and a central building consisting of the dining hall, buttery, combination rooms and offices.
 A pair of tall brick piers stand at the main entrance, which has a pivoting aluminium entrance gate by sculptor Geoffrey Clarke recessed between.
-Sheppard's dining hall is the largest of any Cambridge college, measuring 22 m².
+Sheppard's dining hall is the largest of any Cambridge college, measuring 220 m².
 It can cater for up to 430 guests in a formal dining arrangement.
 As well as the main College buildings, Sheppard designed a separate group of flats, since known as the Sheppard flats, for the use of married graduate students.
 These are located to one side of the College grounds, a short distance from the main campus.

-On 30 March 1993 the college's central buildings and chapel were separately granted Grade II listed heritage status in recognition of their architectural significance.
+On 30 March 1993, the college's central buildings and chapel were separately granted Grade II listed heritage status in recognition of their architectural significance.